gluster/glusterdocs/Developer-guide/Development-Workflow.md

 every change (commit) comes in first.
 The master branch is always kept in a buildable state and smoke tests pass.

-Release trains (3.1.z, 3.2.z, 3.2.z) each have a branch originating from master.
-Code freeze of each new release train is marked by the creation of the release-3.y branch.
-At this point no new features are added to the release-3.y branch.
+Release trains (3.1.z, 3.2.z, 4.y, 5.y) each have a branch originating from
+master.
+Code freeze of each new release train is marked by the creation of the `release-x.y` branch.
+At this point no new features are added to the release-x.y branch.
 All fixes and commits first get into master.
 From there, only bug fixes get backported to the relevant release branches.
-From the release-3.y branch, actual release code snapshots (e.g. glusterfs-3.2.2 etc.) are tagged (git annotated tag with 'git tag -a') shipped as a tarball.
+From the release-x.y branch, actual release code snapshots (e.g. glusterfs-3.2.2 etc.) are tagged (git annotated tag with 'git tag -a') shipped as a tarball.